lillianwang112/chinese-learning-app/README.md

 - ✅ Multiple study modes

 ### 💡 Bottom Line
-If you're already paying for Skritter, Quizlet Plus, etc., and love it, keep using it!
-But if you're looking for a **free, comprehensive study tool specifically for CHI 108**, this app has you covered.
+If you're already paying for Skritter or Quizlet Plus and love them, keep using them!
+But if you're looking for a **free, comprehensive, ad-free study tool specifically made for CHI 108**, this app has you covered. **No paywalls.
+No subscriptions.
+No ads.
+Just learning.** 🎯

 ## 🙏 About This Project